-Senate House Library and the Institute of English Studies are offering, for the fourth time, a prize to a student of the University of London (including the School of Advanced Study and any of the Colleges of the University) for a coherent collection of printed and/or manuscript materials.
+Senate House Library and the Institute of English Studies are offering, for the fifth time, a prize to a student of the University of London (including the School of Advanced Study and any of the Colleges of the University) for a coherent collection of printed and/or manuscript materials.

-The winner will receive £500, an allowance of £250 to purchase a book for Senate House Library’s Special Collections in collaboration with Library staff, and the opportunity to give a seminar on their winning collection within an Institute of English Studies seminar series.
+The winner will receive £500, an allowance of £250 to purchase a book for Senate House Library’s special collections in collaboration with library staff, and the opportunity to give a seminar on their winning collection within an Institute of English Studies seminar series.

 The prize is generously funded by Mr. Anthony Davis, a graduate of the University.